Aselith/COMP3421-21T3-Ass2/JUSTIFICATION.md

 Thank you for reading through this and I hope you enjoy this recreation of Minecraft (and perhaps feel a sense of nostalgia if you're familiar with Classic Minecraft)

+I am wondering about one thing with the style.
+How does games implement HUDs like the one featured in this project? (i.e. the hand block always remaining on screen, the hotbar/tool bar staying there static etc.).
+I'm absolutely sure the way I've implemented a HUD in this project is not the norm.
+I'm assuming normal games does not use a scene graph nor actually rotate those objects around based on the players cursor just so that it's always in view of the camera.
+I'm assuming we need another separate shader for this?

 ## Section 5 (optional): Code Style Feedback